nikitacs16/d_bi_att_flow/README.md

 # Baseline (BiDAF) for Towards Exploiting Background Knowledge for Building Conversation Systems (EMNLP 2018)
-We continue to use the original implementation.
+We continue to use the [original implementation](https://github.com/allenai/bi-att-flow).
 We have only modified some of the data pre-processing files.
-Hence The ROUGE and BLEU scripts have been taken from [this repository]:https://github.com/google/seq2seq For reproducibility of numbers, please use the parameters mentioned in this repository.
+Hence The ROUGE and BLEU scripts have been taken from [this repository](https://github.com/google/seq2seq) For reproducibility of numbers, please use the parameters mentioned in this repository.

 ## Bi-directional Attention Flow for Machine Comprehension